ovh/the-bastion/doc/sphinx/installation/upgrading.rst

 Note that some OS versions have an ancient version of ``Net::Netmask`` that doesn't support IPv6, these will behave as if ``IPv6Allowed`` is always set to ``false``, even if you set it to ``true``.
 A message will be logged in the syslog if this happens on your system.
-Of the currently supported list of OS versions, the two following versions are affected: Ubuntu 18.04 and OpenSUSE Leap 15.6.
+Of the currently supported list of OS versions, only OpenSUSE Leap 15.6 is affected.

 Two deprecated JSON fields have been removed from the ``groupInfo`` plugin response, these were never documented and were duplicates of current fields, but with ancient names dating back to a version before the first public release.